List of banned video games by country: Argentina

-Carmageddon is banned in the capital city of Buenos Aires because it depicts people being killed by motor vehicles.
+Carmageddon was banned in the capital city of Buenos Aires because it depicts people being killed by motor vehicles.

-RapeLay is banned because it promotes and supports the use of violence to compel a person to submit to sexual conduct, as well as the exploitation of young people for sexual purposes.
+RapeLay was banned because it promotes and supports the use of violence to compel a person to submit to sexual conduct, as well as the exploitation of young people for sexual purposes.

 Australia

 By Australian law, all media is rated by the Australian Classification Board (ACB), with works potentially receiving MA15+ (Mature Accompanied 15+), R18+ (Restricted 18+), X18+ (Restricted 18+), or even denied at rating (RC, Refused Classification).
-The ratings are enforced by law, banning retail sales of R18+ and X18+ works to adult consumers and preventing the sale or import of RC works.
+The ratings are enforced by law, restricting retail sales of R18+ and X18+ works to adult consumers and preventing the sale or import of RC works.
 Penalties may vary up to 3 years in prison, or $200,000 in fines.

 Until 2011, video games in Australia could only be rated up to MA15+.
 At the time, the R18+ classification rating could be given to films, but a video game with content deemed fitting for the R18+ rating would be classed as 'Refused Classification' due to an appropriate classification not being available for the medium.
 In July and August 2011, all Australian state Attorneys-General agreed to instate an R18+ rating for video games, which would be available by the end of 2011.
 Many games previously refused classification would now fit into the R18+ rating and, if the publisher chose to pay the reclassification fee, would theoretically be able to sell their game in Australia.
 The date was later changed to allow the rating to be introduced at the beginning of 2013.

 Due to the licensing of the International Age Rating Coalition software for developers to rate their own game, several hundred games have been banned from various app stores as of 2015.